 Posted by Tenpin at 4.00pm on 29 May 2014

-Ping Pong, Table Tennis, whatever you call it, it's good,
+Ping Pong, Table Tennis, whatever you call it,

 Just remember, it's the taking part that counts.